socks-the-fox/Chameleon/Readme.md

 the visible portion based on the monitor's resolution.
 You can tell Chameleon to not do this by setting `CropDesktop` to 0.

+If you are reading a desktop background and are not applying a custom cropping, Chameleon will by default try to shuffle the colors it selected to better fit with the area the skin is covering.
+You can disable this by setting `ContextAwareColors` to 0.

 One last optional option is to tell Chameleon what fallback colors to use when it just can't sample from an image (such as with the NowPlaying measure's album art).
 Right now this